isabella232/campaign-learn.en/help/profile-management/target-profiles-in-a-workflow.md

 ---
 title: Target profiles in a workflow
-description: Understand the use of campaign workflows and learn how to create a workflow and target profiles in a workflow using filtering conditions.
+description: Understand the use of campaign workflows and learn how to create a workflow and use filtering conditions to target profiles in a workflow.
-feature: Workflows
 kt: 7842
 thumbnail: 334300.jpg
 doc-type: feature video